 At a Glance

 Building upon a concept developed by Michael Vergason Landscape Architects (MVLA) and Biohabitats’ experience designing and maintaining various floating wetland systems, the team created more than 1,650 square feet of highly visible floating wetland habitat.
 While the wetlands pay homage to the site’s ecological history, their clean edges extend the new development’s modern design into the water.
-Their elliptical form, which echoes that of the Recreational Pier and newly built elements within the park and pier, creates a sense of movement and flow.
+Their elliptical form, which echoes that of Recreation Pier and newly built elements within the park and pier, creates a sense of movement and flow.
 With an aluminum framework crafted by Clearwater Mills, the wetlands are durable, adjustable for varying conditions, and easily accessible for maintenance.

 The wetlands’ native freshwater plant palette provides aquatic habitat below the surface of the water.
 Plants deemed unappetizing to waterfowl were specifically selected to help ensure the establishment and ongoing growth of wetland vegetation.

 Floating wetlands not only provide aesthetic and educational value, but provide ecological benefits, including: water quality improvement by absorbing nutrients from the surrounding water; critical juvenile habitat for aquatic organisms under the wetland and amongst the root growth; as well as paying homage to the historic ecology of the water’s edge by restoring native communities.

 Design & Build, Research & Development, Urban Ecology